Cohomologist/cohomologist.github.io/the-origins-of-cognition.md

 It might seem innocuous at first, but there is a huge problem: what if the organism is *full*?
 It isn't as easy as predicting that an organism will eat every time they see food.
 It's almost like we sometimes forget we're studying a living thing!

 Instead, we want to think of it this way: when an organism is hungry, they will find a way to become full again, because hunger is a potential threat to survival.
 If there's food right next to them, then great, problem solved!
 Otherwise, they will look for food through various innate or learned strategies.
 Here, we are thinking of feeding in terms of control.
 An organism wants to control their satiety towards their desirable state of being full, and to do so, they have strategies that will bring them closer to that desirable state.

 Furthermore, the world is an unpredictable place.
 If we viewed behavior as a matter of responding to stimuli, then what if the response didn't accomplish what the organism wanted?
 Often, they simply make the wrong decision, or they fail to reach their goal because of events beyond their control.
 If a mouse sees food, but suddenly a cat swoops in to take it, are they still going to chase the food?
 Or are they going to get the heck out of dodge as they should?
 Behavior is *interactive*: an organism always adapts its behavior based on feedback from their environment.
 Every action has a reaction that the organism has to consider.

-> Yes, organisms do have stimulus-response behaviors.
-But they're the exception, not the rule, as a stimulus-response behavior is one that can lead to disaster as they ignore environmental feedback.
+> Yes, organisms do have some stimulus-response behaviors.
+But they're the exception, not the rule, as a stimulus-response behavior is one that can lead to disaster since they ignore environmental feedback.

 Let's consider how bacteria use control systems to feed themselves.
 Bacteria automatically feed on nutrients that are nearby, but how do they control how much they eat, and how do they move towards nutrient sources when there aren't any right next to them?
 I'll give two examples involving one of the most iconic bacteria of all: *E. coli*.